subaqueousReach/HTML-and-CSS-Projects/README.md

 More practice utilizing HTML and basic JavaScript functions within for a very simple pair of web pages.

 <a href="https://github.com/subaqueousReach/HTML-and-CSS-Projects/tree/main/Basic_HTML_and_JavaScript_1">See Basic HTML and JavaScript Folder</a>

+### 4. Basic HTML and CSS
+Created several webpages as assignments for the course, making lists and tables using style elements.
+The final assignment was a one-page website utilizing the skills learned.

+<a href="https://github.com/subaqueousReach/HTML-and-CSS-Project/tree/main/Basic_HTML_and_CSS">See Basic HTML and CSS Folder</a>
+<a href="https://github.com/subaqueousReach/HTML-and-CSS-Projects/tree/main/One-Page%20Website">See One-Page Website Folder</a>

+### 5. CSS Website Project
+Practicing utilizing CSS language to design and modify my web pages.

+<a href="https://github.com/subaqueousReach/HTML-and-CSS-Projects/tree/main/project">See project Folder</a>